The Aldora 18: How to prevent dementia

 1. Hearing: protect your ears from loud noises and wear hearing aids if you need them

-6. Medications: stop certain medications that cause memory problems
+5. Medications: stop certain medications that can affect your memory

 Will this guarantee I won’t get dementia?